dnorena/January19/README.md

   -  (http://phpdevbox.test.com/) or (http://localhost:1234) or (http://192.168.3.11)

- <h3>Running the program, Solution Part 2 (Files Processing Script)</h3>
+ <h3>Solution Part 2 (Files Processing Script)</h3>

 - Use the same ubuntu box from Part 1. to execute Python script called diego.norena.py.
 The script requires two parameters, sourcepath and destination path.  for example:
-  - cd into your working folder sampleprj directory
+  - Execute windows command prompt as administrator and cd into project folder (sampleprj directory)
-  - `vagrant ssh`
+  - `vagrant up` and `vagrant ssh`
   - From command line inside your vagrant ubuntu box. `cd /opt/ProjectST/part2`
-  - Execute the program. `python diego.norena /vagrant results`
-  - The first parameter is the source directory where the files to be processed are located and the second parameter is the target folder to save results.
+  - Execute the program with two parameters, the first parameter is the source directory where the log files are located and the second parameter is the target directory to save results.
+For example: `python diego.norena /vagrant results`
+  -  `/vagrant` is the share folder with the host computer, in other words you can copy the files to be processed in that directory inside your computer for this test.
+  - The script program does the following:
+    - Reads all the files inside the source directory
+    - Reads the first line of each file and sorts by ip address and date/time
+    - Merge all the files inside one big file copying to target folder

 <h2>Problem Description </h2>